craflin/umdoc/Doc/manual.md

 ### Table Styles

-The table style can be changed by adding the attribute `.grid`, `.xtab` or `.xtabgrid` at the end of the first line of the table.
+The table style can be changed by adding the attribute `.grid`, `.plain`, `.xtab` or `.xtabgrid` at the end of the first line of the table.

 ```
 |a|b| {.grid}